-Tired of the 140-character microblogging platform that is Twitter?
+Tired of the 280-character microblogging platform that is Twitter?
 Sick of all the obnoxious hashtag trends, sponsored tweets, lack of civility, and trolls?
-Well, thankfully, deleting your Twitter account isn’t as complicated as it might initially seem.
-The process is actually easy if you know what you’re doing.
+Thankfully, it isn’t complicated to delete your Twitter account — in fact, the process is easy if you know what you’re doing.

-First thing to note is that there’s no way to immediately delete your profile.
-Instead, going through these steps deactivates your account, after which it’s queued for permanent deletion.
-You won’t be able to deactivate your account from the mobile app, however, meaning you’ll need to visit the actual website in order to do so.
-Once done, Twitter will retain your data for 30 days, thus allowing you to log in and reactivate your account should you change your mind and decide you truly can’t live without #FollowFridays.
+Note that there is no way to immediately delete your profile.
+Instead, the following steps will deactivate your account, after which it’s queued for permanent deletion.
+And you won’t be able to deactivate your account from the mobile app, meaning you need to visit the actual website to do so.
+Once done, Twitter will retain your data for 30 days, allowing you to log in and reactivate your account should you change your mind and decide you truly can’t live without #FollowFridays.

-Even though Twitter will eliminate your account, it doesn’t guarantee your tweets won’t be indexed by search engines like Google and Bing.
-That means your tweets could still exist somewhere — a non-issue if you posted innocuous tweets.
+Even though Twitter will eliminate your account, it doesn’t guarantee that your tweets won’t be indexed by search engines like Google and Bing.
+That means your tweets could still exist somewhere — a non-issue if you posted innocuous stuff, of course.
 Per Twitter policy, you will not be able to reactivate your account after 30 days.
-If you’ve amassed a huge following, you’ll lose them forever.
+If you’ve amassed a huge following, you will lose them forever.

-If you’re ready to pull the trigger on ending your Twitter account, check out the instructions below for details.
+If you’re ready to pull the trigger and end your Twitter account, check out the instructions below for details.

 Step 1: Navigate to Twitter and sign into your profile as you would normally.

-Step 4: When prompted, enter your account password to verify that you really want to deactivate your account.
+Step 4: When prompted, enter your account password to verify that you really, really want to deactivate your account.
+(They want you to stay, don’t they?)
 After that, you’re 30 days away from being free.
 The deactivation should kick in after a few minutes, but some of your info may be viewable on the site for a few days afterward.
-Rest assured, however, that it will be wiped with time!
+Rest assured that it will be wiped with time.